gbih/Kubernetes-study-notes/YAML-FORMATTING.md

-ON and YAML output from kubectl
+# Formatting JSON and YAML output from kubectl

 ## Objective